Domocao Alonto

-Ahmad Domocao "Domie" Alangadi Alonto (August 1, 1914 – December 11, 2002) was a Muslim-Filipino lawyer, educator, author, traditional leader, and Islamic figure from Lanao del Sur.
+Ahmad Domocao "Domie" Alangadi Alonto Sr. (August 1, 1914 – December 11, 2002) was a Filipino Muslim lawyer, educator, author, traditional leader, and Islamic figure from Lanao del Sur.

 He served as a Senator of the Philippines and was elected as a delegate in the 1971 Constitutional Convention and 1986 Philippine Constitutional Commission.

 In 1988, he was awarded with the prestigious King Faisal Prize for Service to Islam.

 Early life and education

 Dr. Domocao Alonto was born on August 1, 1914, in Ditsaan-Ramain, Lanao del Sur.
-He was the eldest son of the six children of Senator Sultan Alauya Alonto of Ramain and Bai Hajja Amina Bariga Alangadi, a sixth-generation descendant of Sultan Muhammad Dipatuan Kudarat of Maguindanao.
+He was the eldest son of the six children of Senator Sultan Alauya Alonto of Ramain and Bai Hajja Amina Bariga Alangadi, a sixth-generation descendant of Sultan Muhammad Kudarat of Maguindanao.

 At an early age, he was tutored by his mother on the fundamentals of Islam.
 He then attended a government school in Lanao from 1921 to 1931 for his primary and secondary education.
 He earned his Fellowship in Arts, BA, and Doctorate in Law at the University of the Philippines in Manila, where he was also a member of the Upsilon Sigma Phi fraternity.
 He passed the Bar Examination in 1938.

 His siblings - Hadja Naima Alonto; Abdul Ghafur Madki Alonto; Masiding Alonto, Sr.; Tarhata Alonto-Lucman, and Madrigal Alonto - were all prominent leaders in Lanao during the latter half of the 20th century.
 Abdul Ghafur Madki Alonto served as Governor and Ambassador, and Tarhata Alonto served as Governor.
-His Brother-in-Law, Bae Tarhata's husband Rashid Lucman also served as Congressman.
+His brother-in-law, Bae Tarhata's husband Rashid Lucman also served as Congressman.

 Political career

 Alonto started working as a classroom teacher in Lanao del Sur.
-He then became a confidential writer for the National Information Board and the Department of Interior.
-At the onset of World War II, he was commissioned as a First Lieutenant in the Philippine Army, 81st Division, United States Armed Forces in the Far East (USAFFE).
+He then became a confidential writer for the National Information Board and the Department of the Interior.
+At the onset of World War II, he was commissioned as a First Lieutenant in the Philippine Army, 81st Division, United States Army Forces in the Far East (USAFFE).

-Japanese Period
+Japanese occupation

-During the Japanese occupation of the Philippines (1942–1945), Alonto served as the municipal mayor of Dansalan (now Marawi City).
+During the Japanese occupation of the Philippines (1942–1945), Alonto served as the municipal mayor of Dansalan (now Marawi).
 He then became the governor of Lanao Province during the caretaker government under Japanese rule.

 While serving under the Japanese government, Alonto secretly supported the underground resistance movement against the Japanese.
-The Japanese authorities did not harbor any suspicion towards him since he occupied key positions in their government.
+The Japanese authorities did not harbor any suspicion toward him since he occupied key positions in their government.
 It was during this time that he was able to have a broader grasp of the state of Maranao society in general.

 After the war, he was appointed as Presidential Assistant and Adviser to the Office of the President of the Republic of the Philippines from 1947 to 1948.